yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 The web app is deployed to an Azure App Service Web App using Visual Studio 2019.
 Once the migrated database's cutover is complete, VNet integration for the `WideWorldImporters` web application is configured.
 This integration allows the web app to connect to the SQL MI VNet through a virtual network gateway using a point-to-site VPN.
 The web app's connection strings are updated to point to the new SQL MI database.

 In SQL MI, several features of Azure SQL are examined.
-Advanced Data Security (ADS) is enabled, and Data Discovery and Classification is used to understand better the data and potential compliance issues with data in the database.
-The ADS Vulnerability Assessment tool is used to identify potential security vulnerabilities and problems in the database.
+Azure Defender for SQL is enabled, and Data Discovery and Classification is used to understand better the data and potential compliance issues with data in the database.
+The Azure Defender for SQL Vulnerability Assessment tool is used to identify potential security vulnerabilities and problems in the database.
 Those issues listed in the assessment report are used to mitigate one finding by enabling Transparent Data Encryption in the database.
 Dynamic Data Masking (DDM) is used to prevent sensitive data from appearing when querying the database.
 Finally, Read Scale-out is used to point reports on WWI's web app to a read-only secondary, allowing reporting to occur without impacting the primary database's performance.

 ## Requirements